tlswg/tls13-spec/draft-ietf-tls-tls13.md

 support many cipher suites.
 For instance, anonymous Diffie-Hellman is strongly discouraged because it cannot prevent man-in-the-middle attacks.
 Applications should also enforce minimum and maximum key sizes.
-For example, certificate chains containing keys or signatures weaker than 2048-bit RSA are not appropriate for secure applications.
+For example, certificate chains containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.

 ## Implementation Pitfalls